AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 distributed compilation.

-In the distributed mode, the local machine (called the build master) compile locally but also sends compilation requests to some remote machines (called the build slaves).
+In the distributed mode, the local machine (called the build master) compiles locally but also sends compilation requests to remote machines (called the build slaves).
 The compilation process can use one or more build slaves.
 Once the compilation phase is done, the build master will conduct the binding and linking phases locally.